james-jw/xqpm/README.md

 </config>
 ```

 Notice how directory paths and other variables use ``{{mustache}}`` syntax to resolve values.
-The values can come from the ``.xqpm.xml`` user configuration file, as well being defined in the dependency file itself.
+The values come from the user ``.xqpm.xml`` configuration file, as well the dependency file being installed.

+##### Use Case
 The use cases for this module is not just XQuery module installation like the [expath package][0] spec, but is intended for configuring arbitrary directory structures and system variables.

 ##### Sources
-The collect.xml file can reference multiple sources.xml files for aliasing package names.
-This is not required but simplifies the configuration by reducing the need for defining dependency paths.
-See the collect.xml and sources.xml file for an example.
+An ``xqpm.xml`` file can reference multiple ``sources.xml`` files for aliasing package names.
+Although this is not required.
+It simplifies the configuration by reducing the need for defining dependency paths.
+See the xqpm.xml and sources.xml file for an example.

 #### Shout Out!
 If you like what you see here please star the repo and follow me on github or linkedIn